maxmind/GeoIP2-python/README.rst

 Because of these factors, it is possible for any request to return a record where some or all of the attributes are unpopulated.

-The only piece of data which is always returned is the :py:attr:`ip_address` attribute in the :py:class:`geoip2.records.Traits` record.
+The only piece of data which is always returned is the `ip_address` attribute in the `geoip2.records.Traits` record.

 Integration with GeoNames
 -------------------------